3inar/website_source/content/_index.md

 heading: "Dr. Einar Holsbø"
 subheading: "Data analysis, including statistics."
 ---
-Currently a postdoc at UiT — The Arctic University of Norway.
+Associate professor in the [Centre for New Antibacterial Strategies](https://uit.no/research/cans) at UiT — The arctic university of Norway.